heyitsxed/BoyOrGirl/README.md

 2. Click the button (PREDICT).
 3. Wait to generate the result.
 4. The result card will be displayed on screen.

+## Purpose
+This app is built as a **personal / pet project** to practice app development.

+## Disclaimer
+This app provides estimates based on name data and may not be 100% accurate.